-The College of Arts and Sciences offers three undergraduate programs leading to a Bachelor of Arts (BA) degree, five undergraduate programs leading to a Bachelor of Science (BS) degree, and a one-year Teaching Diploma program.
+The College of Arts and Sciences offers three undergraduate programs leading to a Bachelor of Arts (BA) degree and five undergraduate programs leading to a Bachelor of Science (BS) degree.
 It also offers the Intensive Language Program, the English Support Center, and core education courses to all RHU students.
 The programs are as follows:

-- 1. Bachelor of Arts in Education - 2.
-Bachelor of Arts in English Language - 3.
-4. Bachelor of Arts in Journalism - Media and Digital Communication - Bachelor of Science in Computer Science (ABET Accredited) - 5.
-Bachelor of Science in Healthcare Information Systems - 6.
-Bachelor of Science in Mathematics - 7.
-Bachelor of Science in Graphic Design - 8.
-Bachelor of Science in Interior Design - 9.
-Teaching Diploma in Elementary Education or Secondary Education - 10.
-Minors in Computer Science, English Language and Literature, Graphic Design, Mathematics, and Psychology
+- 1. Bachelor of Arts in English Language - 2.
+Bachelor of Science in Computer Science (ABET Accredited) - 3.
+Bachelor of Science in Healthcare Information Systems - 4.
+Bachelor of Science in Graphic Design - 5.
+Minors in Computer Science, Graphic Design, Mathematics, and Psychology